JoyfulReaper/freebsd-c-lab/07-tcpnoise/plan.md

   fd 6 IPv6
 ```

+Do not add banner ownership to the listener struct yet unless it naturally simplifies the implementation.
+Banner configuration can be associated with a port in a later slice.

 ### Slice 7 - Watch multiple listeners with `poll()`

 Replace the single blocking `accept()` loop with `poll()` over all listening sockets.